DUNE-DAQ/docs/docs/packages/wibmod/README.md

 ### Run configuration

-Presumably the DAQ will want to change WIB/FEMB settings. `WIBModule` implements the `settings` command, which exposes
+Presumably the DAQ will want to change WIB/FEMB settings. `WIBConfigurator` implements the `settings` command, which exposes
 [all settings](schema/wibmod/wibconfigurator.jsonnet).
 Something in the DAQ needs to invoke this command with the desired arguments